vtex/faststore-docs/docs/reference/api/root-object-fields.md

     <tr>
       <td>attachmentsValues</td>
       <td>Array of attachments or undefined</td>
-      <td>An array of attachments related to the item or undefined if there are no attachments.</td>
+      <td>An array of attachments values related to the item or undefined if there are no attachments.</td>
     </tr>
     <tr>
       <td>complementName</td>